kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-Notice how when you set `email`, you force unwrap the first email address found.
+Notice how when you set `workEmail`, you force unwrap the first email address found.
 Because you want RWConnect to keep in touch with your friends via email, your friends all need to have an email address.
-If doing this makes you twitchy, congratulations, but don't worry.
+If force unwrapping like this makes you twitchy, congratulations, but don't worry.
 You'll be fixing it later! :]

 ### Adding New Friends to the Friends List